qk693516337/Kemono-Downloader/readme.md

 - **Adding New Names from Filters:** When you use the "Filter by Character(s)" input, if any names or groups are new (not already in `Known.txt`), a dialog will appear after you start the download.
 This dialog allows you to select which of these new names/groups should be added to `Known.txt`, formatted according to the rules described above.
 - **Intelligent Fallback:** If "Separate Folders by Name/Title" is active, and content doesn't match the "Filter by Character(s)" UI input, the downloader consults your `Known.txt` file for folder naming.
 - **Direct Management:** You can add simple entries directly to `Known.txt` using the list and "Add" button in the UI's `Known.txt` management section.
 For creating or modifying complex grouped alias entries directly in the file, or for bulk edits, click the "Open Known.txt" button.
 The application reloads `Known.txt` on startup or before a download process begins.
+- **Using Known Names to Populate Filters (via "Add to Filter" Button):**
+  - Next to the "Add" button in the `Known.txt` management section, a "⤵️ Add to Filter" button provides a quick way to use your existing known names.
+  - Clicking this opens a popup window displaying all entries from your `Known.txt` file, each with a checkbox.
+  - The popup includes:
+    - A search bar to quickly filter the list of names.
+    - "Select All" and "Deselect All" buttons for convenience.
+  - After selecting the desired names, click "Add Selected".
+  - The chosen names will be inserted into the "Filter by Character(s)" input field.
+  - **Important Formatting:** If a selected entry from `Known.txt` is a group (e.g., originally `(Boa Hancock)` in `Known.txt`, which implies aliases "Boa" and "Hancock"), it will be added to the filter field as `(Boa, Hancock)~`.
+Simple names are added as-is.

 ---
 ##  What's in v3.5.0?
 (Previous Update)